I think I have DPRD, what should I do?

 Call Rethink on 0300 5000 927 (calls charged at your local rate).

 Mind have an information line that you can call to get answers to questions about:

 Medication and alternative treatments

 Call the Mind infoline on 0300 123 3393 or email firstname.lastname@example.org.
 (UK landline calls are charged at local rates.
 Charges from mobile phones will vary considerably).

 Treatments for DPRD

-Although the symptoms of DPRD can be frightening and alienating, there are ways that you can learn to cope with them.
+The symptoms of DPRD can be frightening and alienating but there are ways that you can learn to cope with them and many people recover completely.
 The first thing to do is to seek professional advice.
 Below are summaries of some of the treatments available for DPRD.

 Rethink Mental Illness offers some very helpful and detailed information on accessing therapy services.
 Click here to visit their site.

 There are currently no drugs that exist specifically for the treatment of DPRD, however, your GP may offer your medications such as antidepressants or mood stabilisers.
 Some people find that these alleviate their symptoms.

 Grounding techniques can help you to feel more connected to yourself and the world.
 They can also help you to shift your focus away from negative thoughts and feelings.
 Grounding techniques can involve slow breathing, tuning in to sounds, sights and smells around you or using your sense of touch to help you to feel connected with objects around you.